Scientific Name

 Description

-How to Grow and Care
+How to Grow and Care for Orbea lugardii

 Several species are fairly easy to grow.
-Others, often those with slightly hairy stems and the more unusual flowers, are more challenging and require careful watering (with some fertilizer) during the growing season and complete water withdrawal during the winter months.
-A minimum winter temperature of 10°C (50°F) is acceptable, providing plants are kept dry.
+Others, often those with slightly hairy stems and the more unusual flowers, are more challenging and require careful watering (with some fertilizer) during the growing season and complete withdrawal of water during the winter months.
+A minimum winter temperature of 10°C (50°F) is acceptable, provided plants are kept dry.
 A heated growing bench or incubator may help delicate plants to get through the colder months.
 However, many species live under shrubs in their habitat and prefer light shade rather than full sun.

 A gritty compost is essential, and clay pots are advisable for the more delicate species.
-Some growers prefer mineral-only compost to minimize the chance of a fungal attack on the roots.
+Some growers prefer mineral-only compost to minimize the risk of fungal attack on roots.
 A layer of grit on the compost surface prevents moisture from accumulating around the base of the stems.

-Keeping Stapelias and their roots free of pests such as mealybugs is the real key to success, as fungal attack often occurs due to damage to stems by insects.
+Keeping Stapelias and their roots free of pests such as mealybugs is the real key to success, as fungal attacks often occur due to insect damage to stems.

 See more at How to Grow and Care for Stapelia.